 Whether you’re an automotive enthusiast or just looking for something fun to do for a few hours, this museum should be on your list of Windermere places to visit.

-They have a collection of over 30,000 vehicle-related items, including antique and rare cars, like a Bentley 4¼ Litre from 1936 or the British manufactured TVR high end sports cars.
-There are also Vincent motorbikes and some quirky favorites like Scootacars and Amphicars.
+They have a collection of over 30,000 vehicle-related items, including antique and rare cars, like a Bentley 4¼ Litre from 1936 or the British manufactured TVR high-end sports cars.
+There are also Vincent motorbikes and some quirky favourites like Scootacars and Amphicars.

 As you tour along, there are short informational videos as well as posted information about each item.
 In a separate building, you can learn all about Donald and Malcolm Campbell’s attempts to set speed records.